Sravanimutluri/gitpractice/k8s/k8s.md

 * Kubernetes is an open-source container orchestration tool or system that is used to automate tasks such as the management, monitoring, scaling, and deployment of containerized applications.
 ### 2. What process runs on Kubernetes Master Node?
 The Kube-api server process runs on the master node and serves to scale the deployment of more instances.
+### 3. What is culterip?
+* Each service gets a ip address and this is virtual ip which helps in forwarding traffic to one of the pod based on labels.
+This ip is called as cluster ip.